St Peter's School

 Throughout the two-year course, pupils gain a wide number of skills and build their confidence so that by the end of the course, they are producing work that is both individual and highly accomplished.

-Pupil who choose to carry on with Art into A level are committed to a very individualised and personal journey, which will lead them all to create a rich and dynamic portfolio of work.
+Pupils who choose to carry on with Art into Pre U are committed to a very individualised and personal journey, which will lead them all to create a rich and dynamic portfolio of work.
 For some, this will take them forward into university and career choices.

 At all levels we run trips to galleries both in York and surrounding towns, but also further afield to cities such as London and Paris, providing the pupils with a glimpse of how their studies are relevant to the ‘outside’ world.